Louce/portfolio-1/src/TUTORIAL.md

 ### **(5:30) Chapter 3: The Blueprint - Our Architectural Principles**

-**[ON-SCREEN: Show the VS Code file tree, highlighting the main directories like `/src/components`, `/src/data`, and `/src/services` as the presenter speaks about them.]**
+**[ON-SCREEN: A diagram or clean slide showing three main principles: Separation of Concerns, Single Responsibility, and DRY.]**

 **[PRESENTER]:**
 "This is what separates a student project from a professional one.
 It's not just about making it work; it's about making it clean, maintainable, and scalable.
-We achieve this by following three core software design principles.
+Our entire project is built on three core software design principles.
+Understanding these is key to understanding the *why* behind our code.

-First is the **Separation of Concerns**.
+First, and most importantly, is the **Separation of Concerns (SoC)**.
 This is our guiding star.
-It means that every part of our application has a distinct, well-defined job.
+It means that every part of our application has a distinct, well-defined job, and it doesn't know or care about the inner workings of other parts.
-*   Our React components in `/src/components` are only responsible for *how things look*.
+*   **Presentation Logic (`/src/components`)**: Our React components are only responsible for *how things look*.
+They receive data as props and render UI.
-*   Our static content—like the text for my projects and skills—lives in `/src/data`.
-This means we can update our portfolio's content without ever touching our complex component code.
+*   **Content (`/src/data`)**: All static text and data for our projects and skills live here.
+This is our 'Content Layer'.
+If we want to add a new project, we edit a file here—we don't touch our complex components.
-*   And our logic for saving and loading data, which we'll use for the feedback feature, is completely abstracted away in `/src/services`.
-This is huge—it means if we wanted to switch from using the browser's storage to a real online database, we would only have to change *one file*.
+*   **Data Persistence (`/src/services`)**: All logic for how data is saved and loaded is completely abstracted away in our `feedbackService.ts`.
+Our app doesn't know if the data is in `localStorage` or a real database.
+This makes our app incredibly flexible.
+*   **Stateful UI Logic (`/src/hooks`)**: When UI logic gets complex, we extract it into custom hooks, like `useFeedbackStore`.
+This keeps our components clean and focused on rendering.

-Second is the **Single Responsibility Principle**.
-This is Separation of Concerns on a micro level.
-Every component should have one, and only one, reason to change.
-For example, our `ProjectCard` is only responsible for showing a project *summary*.
-The `ProjectDetailSheet` is responsible for showing the *full details*.
-By keeping them separate, we keep them simple and easy to manage.
+Second, the **Single Responsibility Principle (SRP)**.
+This is SoC on a micro level.
+Every component and module should have one, and only one, reason to change.
+*   Our `Projects.tsx` component is a great example.
+Its only job is to manage state (which project is selected).
+It *delegates* the job of displaying the project summary to the `ProjectCard.tsx` component and the job of displaying details to the `ProjectDetailSheet.tsx` component.
+Each has a single, clear responsibility.

-And third is the principle of **DRY: Don't Repeat Yourself**.
-We avoid writing the same code over and over.
-We'll create a component called `SectionWrapper` that provides the same padding and layout to all our main page sections.
-We'll create a custom CSS class called `.bg-grid-pattern` so we don't have to rewrite a complex gradient every time we want to use it.
+And third, the principle of **DRY: Don't Repeat Yourself**.
+We aggressively avoid writing the same code over and over.
+*   The `SectionWrapper.tsx` component is the best example.
+Instead of applying the same padding, centering, and layout styles to every single page section, we created one reusable component that does it for us.
+*   Our custom `.bg-grid-pattern` class in `globals.css` is another.
+We abstracted a complex CSS gradient into a simple, reusable utility class.

-By following these principles from the very beginning, we are setting ourselves up for success.
-We're building a project that is a joy to work on, not a nightmare to maintain.
+By building our entire application around these three principles, we create a codebase that is not just professional, but a genuine joy to work on.

-Alright, with our blueprint in place, it's time to define our visual identity."
+Alright, with our blueprint in place, it's time to build."

 ---